simp/pupmod-simp-simp_nfs/README.md

 ### Mount Home NFS Directories on another NFS server

-To mount home directories on another NFS server do not include the the simp_nfs class.
-This will try to call the nfs class a second time.
-Instead create a site manifest and call the home class directly.
-Note:Use the port parameter if you are using stunnel and set it to a different port then the one the local NFS server is using.
+To mount home directories on another NFS server do not include the ``simp_nfs`` class.
+This will try to call the ``nfs`` class a second time.
+Instead create a site manifest and call the ``simp_nfs::mount::home`` class directly.
+Note: Use the port parameter if you are using stunnel and set it to a different port then the one the local NFS server is using.

 ```ruby
 class  mounthome {